tylergneill/skrutable/manual.md

 For more examples, see `demo.py`.

-3. Command Line
+# Using the Command Line Interface

 You can also issue certain simple requests on the command line.
 Examples:
-	* Transliterating a file to Bengali script: `python skrutable.py --transliterate FILENAME.txt to_scheme=BENGALI`
+1. Transliterate to Bengali script: `python skrutable.py --transliterate FILENAME.txt to_scheme=BENGALI`
-	* Identifying the meter of a verse: `python skrutable.py --identify_meter FILENAME.txt`
+2. Identify the meter of a verse: `python skrutable.py --identify_meter FILENAME.txt`

 For more, see `skrutable.py`.

 # Schemes

 (Note: “Encoding” here means basically UTF-8, and “script” means a distinct character set (e.g. Roman alphabet, Devanagari alphabet/syllabary/abugida).
-Thus, neither "Roman" nor "Unicode" are used here to refer to the “schemes” between which, e.g., one can transliterate in Sanskrit computing.
+Thus, neither "Roman" nor "Unicode" are used here to refer to the “(transliteration) schemes” described below.
 For more on such terminology, see [here](http://indology.info/email/members/wujastyk/) and [here](http://sanskritlibrary.org/Sanskrit/pub/lies_sl.pdf).)

 The schemes used in Skrutable are all referred internally to by simple strings, namely, the abbreviations in the following table: